penteract/HigherOrderHornRefinement/README.md

 ============================

 ##Build
-This uses the package *parsec*, which can be installed using Cabal.
+This uses the packages *parsec* and *mtl*, which can be installed using Cabal.

 To build, simply run `ghc Main`.